 Three indicators are used in this chapter.
-They are: subjective satisfaction with leisure, participation in sport and active leisure and experience of cultural activities.
+They are: satisfaction with leisure time, participation in sport and active leisure and participation in cultural and arts activities.
 Together, these indicators present a picture of how people feel about their leisure time and also what they do in their leisure time.

-The first indicator is subjective satisfaction with leisure.
-This measures how people feel about both the quality and quantity of their leisure.
+The first indicator is satisfaction with leisure time.
+This measures how people feel about both the quantity and quality of leisure time available to them.